Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Abstract

 \section{Abstract}

 Radiology report generation (RRG) has attracted significant attention due to its potential to reduce the workload of radiologists.
-Current RRG approaches are still unsatisfactory against clinical standards.
-This paper introduces a novel RRG method, \textbf{LM-RRG}, that integrates large models (LMs) with clinical quality reinforcement learning to generate accurate and comprehensive chest X-ray radiology reports.
-Our method first designs a large language model driven feature extractor to analyze and interpret different regions of the chest X-ray image, emphasizing specific regions with medical significance.
-Next, based on the large model's decoder, we develop a multimodal report generator that leverages multimodal prompts from visual features and textual instruction to produce the radiology report in an auto-regressive way.
-Finally, to better reflect the clinical significant and insignificant errors that radiologists would normally assign in the report, we introduce a novel clinical quality reinforcement learning strategy.
-It utilizes the radiology report clinical quality (RadCliQ) metric as a reward function in the learning process.
-Extensive experiments on the MIMIC-CXR and IU-Xray datasets demonstrate the superiority of our method over the state of the art. \keywords{Radiology Report Generation \and Large Models \and Reinforcement Learning.}
+The performance of current RRG approaches remains unsatisfactory against clinical standards.
+This paper introduces a novel RRG method, \textbf{MLLM-RRG}, that integrates multimodal large language models (MLLMs) with various types of clinical knowledge to generate accurate and comprehensive chest X-ray reports.
+Our method first designs a referring anatomical feature extractor that leverages anatomical knowledge to analyze different regions of the chest X-ray image and extract visual features without explicitly detecting regions.
+Next, based on the MLLM's decoder, we develop a multimodal report generator that leverages multimodal prompts constructed from dedicated visual features and textual instructions to produce the radiology report in an auto-regressive way.
+Finally, we introduce a disease-oriented clinical classification and alignment scheme in a multi-task learning manner to leverage disease knowledge to better preserve the clinical relevance among the generated reports.
+Once the model is trained, we also introduce a novel clinical quality reinforcement learning strategy to enhance the MLLM with report knowledge, further refining the tones of the generated reports towards radiologists.
+Extensive experiments on the MIMIC-CXR and IU X-Ray datasets demonstrate the superiority of our method over the state of the art.
+Our codes will be available at https://github.com/viscom-tongji/MLLM-RRG.